If your baby stops sleeping well in the 5-8 month age range, it is likely due to one of these 11 reasons. Solve your baby’s sleep problems.

 4-Your Child Needs to Drop the Third Nap and Go to Two Naps a Day

 The average age for babies go to two naps a day right around 8 months old.
 That being said, there are babies who go to two naps at 6 months and some at 10 months.
-If your baby isn’t sleeping well anymore, isn’t hungry, isn’t teething, and isn’t sick, consider the possibility that your baby might be ready to go to two naps a day.
+The six-month mark is the time to start watching for signs baby is ready for 2 naps a day.

-- Dropping the 3rd Nap (evening)
+- Dropping the 3rd Nap (evening) Gradually

-- Dropping 3rd Nap Impact
+- The Impact of Dropping the 3rd Nap

 - Dropping Naps: A Quick Reference